awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 **To add a package to Amazon S3 \(AWS CLI\)**

-1. To use the AWS CLI to create a package, run the following command, replacing *package\-name* with the name of your package and *path\-to\-manifest\-file* with the file path for your JSON manifest file\. *AWSDOC\-EXAMPLE\-BUCKET* is the URL of the S3 bucket where the entire package is stored\.
+1. To use the AWS CLI to create a package, run the following command, replacing *package\-name* with the name of your package and *path\-to\-manifest\-file* with the file path for your JSON manifest file\. *DOC\-EXAMPLE\-BUCKET* is the URL of the S3 bucket where the entire package is stored\.
 When you run the create\-document command in Distributor, you specify the `Package` value for `--document-type`\.

    If you did not add your manifest file to the S3 bucket, the `--content` parameter value is the file path to the JSON manifest file\.